antonisdim/haystac/README.md

-HAYSTACK: High-AccuracY and Scalable Taxonomic Assignment of MetagenomiC data
+HAYSTAC: High-AccuracY and Scalable Taxonomic Assignment of MetagenomiC data
 ===

 Introduction